Marie Michael Library

 How to Cite References and Avoid Plagiarism

-- How to Cite References, Coady International Institute guidelines.
-(138K pdf)
+- How to cite references, Coady International Institute guidelines.
+(158K pdf)

-- StFX University Library Plagiarism Resource Page & StFX University Policy Regarding Plagiarism (117K pdf), information to help students follow the university’s rules for academic honesty.
+- StFX University Library Plagiarism Resource Page and StFX University Policy Regarding Plagiarism, information to help students follow the university’s rules for academic honesty.

 - Quoting and Paraphrasing Sources, shows the difference between direct quotes and paraphrases, from the University of Wisconsin-Madison.